chrisdoc/thesis/thesis.md

 The structure of events used in the trajectory generator was inspired by the structure used in the A1 event stream.
-To integrate other data sources such as the OpenCoverageMap a converted needs to be implemented.
+To integrate other data sources such as the OpenCoverageMap a converter needs to be implemented.
 The objective of the converter is to transform the event structure to the one used by A1 events.
-The OpenCoverageMap doesn’t use the same event structure as A1.
-Rather than issuing events like call establish / termination or hand over it periodically stores the state of the mobile station.
+The OpenCoverageMap does not use the same event structure as A1.
+Rather than issuing events like call establish / termination or handover events it periodically stores the state of the mobile station.
 Therefore, this information needs to be transformed to an event structure.
 The steps to convert the OpenCoverageMap data to the A1 structure are the following: First remove all data where no call is active.
 Second iterate over this data and check for gaps between succeeding timestamps.
 Gaps greater than 10 seconds indicate that a call was either established or terminated.
-Afterwards iterate over the data between two gaps.
+Afterwards iterate over the data between the two gaps.
 Create a call establish and termination event at the beginning and end of the list.
 If there is a difference between the cell-id and location area of two succeeding entries add a hand over event to the current call.
 The result will be a list of events with the same structure as the ones captured by A1.